 News organisations as guardians of journalism ethics

 Reputable news organisations adopt a code of journalism ethics which they expect from their employees.
 So, to check out their reliability, simply read their statement of ethics and good practice.
-All you have to do is use your favourite search engine to look up a news source (The Washington Post, for instance) and its ethics.
+All you have to do is use your favourite search engine to look up a news source, for instance Google Thomson Reuters and its ethics.

 Here are a few for starters:

 AP is an American not-for-profit news agency headquartered in New York City.
 It is among the largest and most trusted source of independent news and information in the world.
 Associated Press emphasise their commitment to five so-called news values.
 Put simply, this is a list of “do’s” and “don’ts”:

 - not misidentifying or misrepresenting themselves to get a story